vabal/vabal/README.md

 `vabal` tries to be as little intrusive as possible, leverages `cabal`'s capabilities of working with different GHC versions, and does *not* force you in its paradigm.
-At its core `vabal` just edits `cabal.project.local`, which you can then modify as you wish;
-you are always in charge of what is happening!
+The only change to the global system state `vabal` does is to tell `ghcup` to download a compiler, this behavior can be disabled with `--no-install` flag, so you are always in charge of what's happening!

  Requirements